christopherromo/chit-chatty/README.md

    - Two new templates in the "authentication" folder called `login.html` and `register.html`
    - `forms.py`, which allows for defining a form with information that must be filled by the user to register
    - `decorators.py`.
 So far, it only has one decorator that prevents logged-in users from accessing the registration and login links
-   - pytests to ensure that logging in, logging out, and failsafes work correctly
+   - Pytests to ensure that logging in, logging out, and failsafes work correctly

 **UPDATED**
    - `models.py` to include a new model called "Member," which represents a single user and contains fields such as first and last name